microsoft/FHIR-Converter/README.md

 - [Resource Id generation](docs/concepts/resource-id-generation.md)
 - [Validation & post processing](docs/concepts/validation-and-postprocessing.md)

-To use your custom templates, the FHIR Converter API offers robust support for storing and retrieving your templates from Azure storage.
+To use your custom templates, the FHIR converter API offers robust support for storing and retrieving your templates from Azure storage.
 For more information see: [Template Store Integration](/docs/how-to-guides/enable-template-store-integration.md).

 ## Deployment

-You can deploy the FHIR Converter API using the instructions found [here](/docs/how-to-guides/deployment-options.md).
+You can deploy the FHIR converter API using the instructions found [here](/docs/how-to-guides/deployment-options.md).
 The default deployment will deploy the FHIR Conventer API container hosted on Azure Container Apps.

 ## API